queueit/android-webui-sdk/README.md

   catch (QueueITException e) { } // Gets thrown when a request is already in progress.
 In general you can ignore this.
 ```

-As the App developer your must manage the state (whether user was previously queued up or not) inside the apps storage.
-After you have received the "onQueuePassed callback", the app must remember this, possibly with a date / time expiration.
-When the user goes to the next page - you check this state, and only call QueueITEngine.run in the case where the user did not previously queue up.
-When the user clicks back, the same check needs to be done.

 ![App Integration Flow](https://github.com/queueit/android-webui-sdk/blob/master/App%20integration%20flow.PNG "App Integration Flow")